Micah 6:1-5

 God’s people are accountable not because He has failed them, but because He has faithfully redeemed and led them.

-1 Listen now to what Yahweh says: “Arise, plead your case before the mountains, and let the hills hear what you have to say.
+1 Hear now what the LORD says: “Arise, plead your case before the mountains, and let the hills hear your voice.

-4 For I brought you up out of the land of Egypt, and redeemed you out of the house of bondage.
-I sent before you Moses, Aaron, and Miriam.
+4 For I brought you up from the land of Egypt and redeemed you from the house of slavery.
+I sent Moses before you, as well as Aaron and Miriam.

-5 My people, remember now what Balak king of Moab devised, and what Balaam the son of Beor answered him from Shittim to Gilgal, that you may know the righteous acts of Yahweh.”
+5 My people, remember what Balak king of Moab counseled and what Balaam son of Beor answered.
+Remember your journey from Shittim to Gilgal, so that you may acknowledge the righteousness of the LORD.’”

 God’s people are accountable not because He has failed them, but because He has faithfully redeemed and led them.